UnixJunkie/orf/README.md

 # ORF: OCaml Random Forests

-Random Forests are one of the workhorse of modern machine learning.
+Random Forests (RFs) are one of the workhorse of modern machine learning.
-Especially, they cannot over-fit to the training set, are fast to train, predict fast and give you a reasonable model even without optimizing the model's default hyper-parameters.
+Especially, they cannot over-fit to the training set, are fast to train, predict fast, parallelize well and give you a reasonable model even without optimizing the model's default hyper-parameters.
+In other workds, it is hard to shoot yourself in the foot while training or exploiting a Random Forests model.
+In comparison, with deep neural networks it is very easy to shoot yourself in the foot.

-Using out of bag (OOB) samples, you can even get an idea of a model's performance, without the need for a held out (test) dataset.
+Using out of bag (OOB) samples, you can even get an idea of a RFs performance, without the need for a held out (test) dataset.

 Their only drawback is that RFs, being an ensemble model,